 Funded by / Ownership

 Accuracy in Academia is a non-profit that is funded through donations.

 Analysis / Bias

 In review, as stated above, the primary aim of this website is to promote conservatism on college campuses.
 There is moderate use of loaded language in headlines such as this: Pistol Packin’ Teachers?
 Although this article has a moderately sensational headline, it is sourced to the Left-Center Washington Post.
 Most articles are properly sourced and factual.
 Generally, all stories favor right wing policy and advocate for conservatism.

-Overall, we rate Accuracy in Academia (AIA) Right Biased due to political policy positions and Mixed for factual reporting due to affiliation with Accuracy in Media, a known mixed factual source.
-(D. Van Zandt 7/25/2018)
+Overall, we rate Accuracy in Academia (AIA) Right Biased based on political policy positions favored by conservatives and Mixed for factual reporting due to affiliation with Accuracy in Media, a known mixed factual source as well as not aligning with the consensus of science regarding climate change.
+(D. Van Zandt 7/25/2018) Updated (10/15/2019)